OpenTermsArchive/contrib-versions/Xing/Privacy Policy.md

 If you send XING Members a request for personal contact, these XING Members are then saved in your Profile on a contact list.
 Should a XING Member confirm your request for contact, this XING Member shall be listed as a so called **"confirmed contact"**.
 Confirmed and unconfirmed contacts shall be registered separate from one another.
 Other XING Members may only ever view your list of confirmed contacts.

 XING has set your privacy settings under "Privacy" by default so that your list of confirmed contacts is displayed to all XING Members.
-However, you may change this setting at any time by yourself to the effect that your list of confirmed contacts is not visible to anybody at all or only to certain of your contacts, for example to the direct contacts of your contacts (i.e. second level contacts) or only to third level or fourth level contacts.
+However, you may change this setting at any time by yourself to the effect that your list of confirmed contacts is not visible to anybody at all or only to certain of your contacts, for example to the direct contacts of your contacts (i.e. second-level contacts) or only to third-level or fourth-level contacts.

 The following of your **personal statistics** are visible to all XING Members at all times: